Lauren Baltayan: Career

 In October 2024, Baltayan won her 2nd PSA title after securing victory in the Open EVAE Strasbourg during the 2024–25 PSA Squash Tour.
 Two more titles quickly followed in April and May 2025, after winning the Edinburgh Open and the ECP Open respectively.
-During the 2025–26 PSA Squash Tour, she won the Open de Couzeix.
+During the 2025–26 PSA Squash Tour, she won the Open de Couzeix and the Amsterdam Challenger.